ATAccessGroup/Scripting-Recipes-for-AT/README.md

 What follows is a kind of Index:

 ###Autohotkey###
+- JoySwitch.
+A way of emulating a joycable (a joystick interface) if you don't have one.
 - FilterMouseClicks.
 Filters the mouse presses.
 - HideMouse.
 A little demonstration of hiding the mouse - potentially useful for eyegaze
 - KeyboardDebouncer.
 A useful debouncer script